MicrosoftDocs/fabric-docs/docs/get-started/fabric-trial.md

 :::image type="content" source="media/fabric-trial/cancel-trial.png" alt-text="Screenshot of the Cancel trial button in Account manager.":::

 You may cancel your trial from the Account manager.
-When you cancel your free Fabric (Preview) trial, the trial capacity, with all of its workspaces and their contents, are deleted.
-In addition, you can no longer:
+When you cancel your free Fabric (Preview) trial, the trial capacity, with all of its workspaces and their contents, is deleted.
+In addition, you can't:

 -   create workspaces that support Fabric capabilities.